 Years

 Freehold buildings 50

-Hotel plant and equipment 2-15
+Plant and equipment 2-15

 Furniture, fixture and fittings 3-10

-Motor vehicles 5

 Freehold land is not depreciated as it is deemed to have an indefinite life.
-Assets in the course of construction and payments on account are not depreciated.
+Assets in the course of construction are not depreciated.

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.